 - A knife and fork: Pack some from your kitchen drawer if you don’t have folding or camp varieties.

 - A reusable napkin: If you don’t have a designated one you can always use a handkerchief for this.
 No hanky?
-Raid grandpas stash… he will have a new one hidden in there somewhere.
+Raid grandpa’s stash… he will have a new one hidden in there somewhere.
 These are useful for cleaning hands and faces and can also be used to dry stainless steel or bamboo straws and knives and forks.

-- Small bags: These are great for on-the-go grocery shopping or if you have a collection of little goodies (like loose pens or christmas decorations) that you don’t want to get lost in a big bag.
+- Small bags: These are great for on-the-go grocery shopping or if you have a collection of little goodies (like loose pens or Christmas decorations), that you don’t want to get lost in a big bag.
 My mesh set (one shown at top) were gifted to me six years ago and are still going strong.

 - Folding travel cup: These are ideal when you find yourself somewhere that offers ‘free samples’ of something.
-It gets a little frustrating when you find yourself at a delicious tea shop with sample teas that can only be samples with throw-away plastic cups.
+It gets a little frustrating when you find yourself at a delicious tea shop with sample teas that can only be sampled with throw-away plastic cups.
 Ask if you can taste from your stainless steel travel cup instead!

 While it might seem that your efforts are a small drop in the ocean of single use items that move through a typical food court on any given day you can feel good about your decision to BYO.
 The best part is that your decision to bring your own waste reduction goodies will often result in a conversation about single use items.
-Who knows… that convo might just inspire another person to invest in a stainless steel straw or bing their own coffee cup!
+Who knows… that convo might just inspire another person to invest in a stainless steel straw or bring their own coffee cup!

 VALUES MOTIVATORS AND ON-THE-GO WASTE REDUCTION